Petty Debts Court Procedure

 Letter before action

 - Before starting court action, a letter should be written, stating that unless the claim is settled satisfactorily within a given time, court action will be taken.
 The letter may be written by the person her/himself, by the Bureau, or by a lawyer.
+An extra four days should be allowed to enable the letter to reach the defendant in the postal system prior to starting the action.
 In cases where large firms or a States Department are taking action, the letter will usually be written by their legal department.
 There is no fixed time limit for when court action can be taken after the letter.
 The letter should be sent by recorded delivery, and a copy kept.
+The Plaintiff should check with the Post Office to ensure that the letter has been delivered and signed for by the defendant prior to starting court action.
 If a limited company is being sued, the letter should go to the registered address.

 - Here is a sample letter before action,